 To learn more about our sustainable products, visit our Sustainable Solutions page

 Since 1997 UTC has increasingly employed sustainable environment, health and safety practices to improve the safety and health of our workforce, increase the efficiency, profitability and resiliency of our facilities, and reduce our regulatory compliance risks.
-Between 2006 and 2015, energy assessments at UTC facilities identified thousands of energy-saving opportunities.
-These and similar efforts resulted in:

 At UTC, we measure the success of our operations through key performance indicators.
 To learn more about our progress, visit our 2020 Sustainability Goals page.

 By 2020, all of UTC’s Gold-level suppliers will be required to adopt 11 core sustainability practices, including: